Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ---
-title: Architecture
+title: Software Architecture
 ---

 This gives an introduction to the Content Services architecture from a developer's perspective.
 At its core is a repository that provides a store for content, and a wide range of services that can be used by content applications to manipulate the content.

-The following diagram illustrates the three main components that the Alfresco Content Services consits of.
+The following diagram illustrates the three main components that the Content Services consits of.
 The **Platform**, the User Interface (**UI**), and the **Search** engine.
 These components are implemented as separate web applications:

 ![acs_60_architecture_overview]({% link content-services/images/acs_60_architecture_overview.png %})